Red Cat Ramen: Recurring characters

+A cat from Italy and Jewel's apprentice.
+He works at the restaurant Il Miagolio, owned by three-star chef Pietro Romário and his granddaughter Emma, where he serves and entertains patrons; however, his true passion lies in the kitchen.
+After Jewel returns to Japan following a failed kidnapping attempt against him, which results in Il Miagolio's temporary closure, Buono decides to join Red Cat Ramen as a new part-timer.

 Media

 Manga

 Written and illustrated by Angyaman, Red Cat Ramen was originally published on Shueisha's Jump Rookie website from November 26, 2021, to February 20, 2022.
 It later began serialization as an independent comic published on Shueisha's Shōnen Jump+ app and website on March 14, 2022.
 It later got promoted to a regular serialization on October 2, 2022.
-Its chapters have been collected in twelve volumes as of September 2025.
+Its chapters have been collected in fifteen volumes as of July 2026.

 The series is published digitally in English on Shueisha's Manga Plus platform.
 The series is also published in France by Kurokawa.